-The device works in the VLAN Unaware bridging mode (IEEE 802.1Q):
+The device operates in the VLAN-unaware mode according to IEEE 802.1Q:

-- The device ignores the VLAN settings in the device and the VLAN tags in the data packets.
-The device transmits the data packets based on their destination MAC address or destination IP address in VLAN 1. - The device ignores the VLAN settings specified in the Switching > VLAN > Configuration and Switching > VLAN > Port dialogs.
-Every port is assigned to VLAN 1. - The device evaluates the priority information contained in the data packet.
+- The device ignores the VLAN settings in the device and the VLAN ID in the data packets.
+The device forwards the data packets based on their destination MAC address. - The device evaluates the priority information contained in the VLAN tag of the data packets. - The device ignores the VLAN settings specified in the Switching > VLAN > Configuration and Switching > VLAN > Port dialogs.